cruncher/sparky/README.md

 The nuke option.
 Destroys the data bindings, removes nodes from the DOM and removes any event handlers.
 Also destroys any child sparkies.

-#### .render()
+#### .render(path1, path2, ...)

-A convenience function that forces all tags to update with current values.
+Force all tags to update with current values.
+This should rarely be needed, as Sparky handles render updates automatically, but it can be useful in cases where unobserved data changes and you need to give Sparky a nudge to display it.

-Sparky handles updates automatically so this should rarely be needed, but it can be useful in cases where unobserved data changes and you need to give Sparky a nudge.
+If no path arguments are passed in then all tags are updated.

 #### .scope(object)